peppedilillo/gcn-notice-parser/README.md

 ### 2. Parse Selected Topics

 Subscribe to selected topics when you know which notice family you want.
-This example waits for one Fermi GBM final-position or ground-position notice and prints the burst position.
+This example listens for Fermi GBM final-position and ground-position notices and prints the burst position.

 ```python
 from gcn_kafka import Consumer